2018 Lighthouse Lecture Series

-Judy’s husband Frank is originally from California and met Judy in Mississippi through work.
+Judy and her husband Frank are the owners of B Bryan Preserve.
+Frank is originally from California and met Judy in Mississippi through work.
 In 1998, Frank went to West Texas and fell in love with Sable antelope, so much so that he brought some back to Judy’s family ranch in Mississippi.
-That was the beginning of B Bryan Preserve (BBP).
+That was the beginning of B Bryan Preserve.
 In 2004, Frank retired from corporate life and Judy had an opportunity to move out West with her work.
 They loaded up 11 animals and moved to their new home in Point Arena.
-BBP is one of the few private facilities that is certified as a related facility with the American Zoological Association and now houses over 65 animals – Endangered Grevy’s and Hartmann’s Mountain Zebras, Sable, Roan and Kudu antelope and a bachelor herd of the endangered Rothschild’s Giraffe.
-In addition to her work at BBP, Judy still has her corporate job that requires weekly travel and serves on the board of the Point Arena Merchants Association (PAMA).
+B Bryan Preserve is one of the few private facilities that is certified as a related facility with the American Zoological Association and now houses over 65 animals – Endangered Grevy’s, Hartmann’s and Mountain Zebra, Sable, Roan and Kudu antelope and a bachelor herd of the endangered Nubian Giraffe.
+In addition to her work at the Preserve Judy still has her corporate job that requires weekly travel and serves on the board of the Point Arena Merchants Association (PAMA).